IHE/ITI.sIPS/input/pagecontent/pcc.md

 </td>
 <td></td>
 <td>
-<p>R2 Composition.author where the Reference is to a Practitioner,
+<p>Composition.author where the Reference is to a Practitioner,
 Device, or Patient</p>
 </td>
 <td>